 Physical Therapy – A Key Factor to Success!

 The key takeaway for anyone considering cosmetic limb lengthening surgery is not to worry too much about whether their age is a limit – as long as their bones are of good health and fully grown.
 Besides choosing a quality surgeon, physical therapy is the second most important factor of a successful surgery.

-No matter the age, good communication between the patient and the surgeon is extremely important.
-A good surgeon will evaluate their patient’s health and condition, going far beyond their age, making sure that everything from the actual procedure to post-op care is custom-tailored to the patient’s needs.
+No matter the age, proper communication between the patient and the surgeon is extremely important.
+A qualified surgeon will evaluate their patient’s health and condition, going far beyond their age, making sure that everything from the actual procedure to post-op care is custom-tailored to the patient’s needs.
 This, not patient age, is the key to success!